-Loves being with you, sitting on your lap and being picked up for a cuddle.
-He may also like going for walks and sometimes chasing balls and swimming, perhaps more just to spend time with you outside than for actual exercise.
-He’ll be accustomed to his home comforts and may be very reluctant to go out in cold or wet weather.
-Some Toy Dogs are more active and terrier-like, but many want to be as close to their owners as much as possible.
+Love being with you, sitting on your lap and being picked up for a cuddle.
+They may also like going for walks and sometimes chasing balls and swimming, perhaps more just to spend time with you outside than for actual exercise!
+They’ll be accustomed to home comforts and may be very reluctant to go out in cold or wet weather.
+Some Toy Dogs are more active and Terrier-like, but many want to be as close to you, their owner, as possible.

 Exercise and play

-Despite their small stature, Toy Dogs are usually far more robust than they look.
+Despite being some of the smallest dogs, Toy Dogs are usually far more robust than they look, meaning they’re ready for adventures all of their own.
 Some like jumping in muddy puddles just as much as other dogs, so always give your Toy Dog the opportunity to enjoy all the usual canine activities.

-Being smaller, Toy Dogs don’t need as much physical exercise as larger types but still require regular exercise to stay fit and healthy.
-Carrying them as required in busy or crowded places is fine, but they should have plenty of other opportunities to exercise and enjoy new experiences in safe, fun places.
+Being smaller, your Toy Dog doesn’t need as much physical exercise as larger types but they still require regular exercise to stay fit and healthy.
+Carrying your small dog in busy or crowded places is fine, but they should have plenty of other opportunities to exercise and enjoy new experiences in a safe, fun way.

-With some brachycephalic (flat-faced) Toy Dogs, such as Pugs, hot weather and the increased panting it provokes can result in breathing difficulties, so exercise should be limited to the early morning and late evening when it is cooler.
+With some ‘brachycephalic’ (flat-faced) Toy Dogs, such as Pugs, hot weather and the increased panting it provokes can result in breathing difficulties, so exercise should be limited

-Toy Dogs are not particularly independent, with the exception of some of the toy terrier breeds, and prefer to share as much of their time with you as they can.
-Encourage your dog’s independence by giving him a small, safe treat-filled toy to play with at your feet; over time, move away into another room or the garden, leaving him to chew and play on his own.
-He will soon become less reliant on you if this is done gradually, and by leaving him for progressively longer periods to play on his own.
+Toy Dogs are not particularly independent, with the exception of some of the Toy Terrier breeds, and prefer to share as much of their time with you as they can.
+Encourage your little dog’s independence by giving them a small, safe treat-filled toy to play with at your feet; over time, move away into another room or the garden, leaving them to chew and play on their own.
+They will soon become less reliant on you if this is done gradually, and by leaving them for progressively longer periods they will be happy to play on their own.

-A Toy Dog will usually enjoy sitting in an elevated spot for an hour or two – perhaps on a bed placed on a deep windowsill, or on strategically-placed furniture with a ramp or safe steps leading up if required.
-He’ll be very happy to watch the world go by and snooze in the sun, but if he starts to bark a lot at what he sees, restrict his access to viewpoints when you’re not around, and teach him to ‘Shush’ on request.
+Your Toy Dog will usually enjoy sitting in an elevated spot for an hour or two – perhaps on a bed placed on a deep windowsill, or on strategically-placed furniture with a ramp or safe steps leading up if required.
+They’ll be very happy to watch the world go by and snooze in the sun, but if they start to bark a lot at what they see, restrict their access to viewpoints when you’re not around, and teach them to ‘Shush’ on request.

-Some Toy Dogs can be quite terrier-like, and may enjoy terrier games such as playing with a safe, squeaky toy of an appropriate size, a rope pull to shake around in his mouth, or a mini cereal box to rip up with some treats inside to find and consume for his efforts.
+Toy Dogs that are Terrier-like may enjoy games such as playing with a safe, squeaky toy of an appropriate size, a rope pull to shake around in their mouth, or a mini cereal box to rip up with some treats inside to find and consume for their efforts.

 Playing with you

-If he’s with you, your dog will always be happy, whether you are taking him for a walk in the park, rolling balls for him to chase and pounce on or dangling a fishing-rod toy in front of him to stalk.
+As long as they’re with you your dog will always be happy, whether you are taking them for a walk in the park, rolling balls for them to chase and pounce on, or dangling a fishing-rod toy in front of them to stalk!

-Spending time with their owner is what these dogs were bred to do; they are ‘professional pets’ that have often earned their living over centuries as pampered companions, warming laps and beds for royalty and ordinary folk alike.
+From Chihuahua care to French Bulldog care, Bichon Frise care and anything else in between, a huge part of looking after your Toy Dog – whatever their breed - comes from the bond you have with each other.
+Spending time with their owner is what these lovely dogs were bred to do; they are ‘professional pets’ that have often earned their living over the centuries as pampered companions, warming laps and providing companionship for royalty and ordinary folk alike.
 With this in mind, it is not surprising that these dogs need to spend the best part of the day with their human family.

-Making a Toy Dog a part of your everyday life is very important for his happiness, so take him with you on car rides, walks to the shops or trips to the local cafe or pub to meet friends.
-Luckily his small size makes it easy to carry him on buses or up escalators, and also means he’s less intimidating to people who might sometimes be afraid of dogs.
+Making a Toy Dog a part of your everyday life is very important for their happiness, so take them with you on car rides, walks to the shops or trips to the local cafe or pub to meet friends.
+Luckily their small size makes them easy to carry in busy spaces such as on buses or up escalators, and it means they’re less intimidating to people who might be afraid of dogs.

 Many Toy Dog breeds have luxurious coats, and they will enjoy being groomed if they experience it from a young age.
-Regular grooming also helps you spot any skin conditions and changes to his coat early on, which makes for more effective treatment of any problems.
+Regular Toy Dog grooming also helps you spot any skin conditions and changes to their coat early on, which makes for more effective treatment of any problems.

-However, spending a lot of time together can make your Toy Dog socially over-reliant on you, and if you then ever have to go away without him, even just out for an evening, he could become rather anxious alone.
-Help develop his self confidence by getting him used to short periods of solitude from as early an age as possible by separating yourself from him in another room from time to time, even when you are in the house.
+Bear in mind that although your Toy Dog adores your company, spending a lot of time together can make them socially over-reliant on you, and if you then ever have to go away without them, even just for an evening, they could become rather anxious alone.
+Help develop your dog’s self-confidence by getting them used to short periods of solitude from as early an age as possible.
+You could try separating yourself from them in another room from time to time, even when you are in the house.

-Provide a comfortable, den-like indoor kennel (sometimes called a dog crate) or a cosy bed where he can snooze or chew a favourite toy on his own.
-Put an old, worn jumper or T-shirt in with his bedding to act as a comfort.
-Always exercise your dog before you need to leave him alone in the house so that he is toileted and ready to relax, and then hide a safe treat-filled chew-toy for him to find to keep himself busy with while you are away.
+Provide a comfortable, den-like indoor kennel (sometimes called a dog crate) or a cosy bed where they can snooze or chew a favourite toy on their own.
+Put an old, worn jumper or T-shirt in with their bedding to act as a comfort.
+Always exercise your dog before you need to leave them alone in the house so that they is toileted and ready to relax, then hide a safe treat-filled chew-toy for them to find to keep them busy while you are away.

-Some Toy breeds can become persistent in their attempts to solicit attention, leaping onto your lap or into your arms at every opportunity.
+Although it’s natural to want to pay your loyal dog a lot of attention, some Toy Dog breeds can be persistent in their attempts to solicit attention, leaping onto your lap or into your arms at every opportunity.
 Teach your dog that attention and contact won’t be available when a specific visual signal is put in place, such as a scarf hanging over a doorknob or a particular ornament placed on a table.
-To read more about training, click here.
-This really helps with managing the nature and intensity of the bond you enjoy with your dog, as he won’t develop expectations for attention that are then frustrated, and he won’t become a nuisance with his demands for attention.
-He’ll get just as much attention as you want to give him, but won’t become dependent on it for his happiness.
+(You can find more about this kind of training in our article).
+This really helps with managing the nature and intensity of the bond you enjoy with your dog, as they won’t develop expectations for attention that are then frustrated, and they won’t become a nuisance with their well-intentioned demands for attention.
+They’ll get just as much attention as you want to give them, but won’t become dependent on it for their happiness.

 Toy Dogs can also become very affectionate with other family dogs and cats, depending on their respective temperaments and social histories.
-If a human lap isn’t available, two Toy Dogs will often enjoy cuddling up with each other or with the family cat.
+If a human lap isn’t available, two Toy Dogs will often enjoy cuddling up with each other, or even with the family cat!

-Toy Dogs are sometimes very fussy about their food, although this is a problem that’s often created unwittingly by owners who replace the dog’s regular food with something more palatable at the first sign of indifference.
-If you instantly replace unfinished food with something fresh-cooked instead, your dog will quickly realise that refusal brings increasingly luxurious delights!
+Toy Dogs are sometimes very fussy about their food; because of this, owners can accidentally (but with the best intentions) make it worse by replacing regular food with something more palatable at the first sign of this fussiness.
+If you instantly replace unfinished food with something fresh-cooked instead, your dog will quickly realise that refusal brings increasingly luxurious treats!

-If feeding wet food, use other more convenient treats as rewards in training, but be careful to include them when calculating his daily requirements.
-Feed him in at least two meals per day, but in one main meal of half his allowance and up to 4-5 smaller portions for the other half, placed in various locations so that he has to actively seek out his food.
+If your dog has wet food, use other more convenient treats as rewards in training, but be careful to include them when calculating your dog’s daily requirements.
+Feed them in at least two meals per day, but in one main meal of half his allowance and up to 4-5 smaller portions for the other half, placed in various locations so that they have to actively seek out their food.